BizBooks Pro PayFlow

 1. Navigate to the request detail view

-3. Choose the debit account -- typically the relevant expense category (e.g., 6200 Office Supplies)
+3. Choose the debit account — typically the relevant expense category (e.g., 6200 Office Supplies)

-4. Choose the credit account -- typically the bank or cash account used for payment (e.g., 1020 Operating Checking)
+4. Choose the credit account — typically the bank or cash account used for payment (e.g., 1020 Operating Checking)

 5. Verify the dollar amount, transaction date, and memo

-6. Confirm the conversion
+6. Confirm the entry

 BizBooks Pro creates the journal entry, updates all affected account balances, and links the transaction back to the original request.
 The audit trail connects the submission, approval, payment, and recording in one unbroken chain.